janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 Note: Mount points within Catalog aka `entity.page.*` are rendered as tabs.
 They become visible only if at least one plugin contributes to them or they can render static content (see column 3 in previous table).

-Each mount point exists in 2 variants that complement each other :
+Each mount point has 2 complementary variations:

 - `*/context` type that serves to create React contexts
 - `*/cards` type for regular React components